Machine learning for hydrodynamic stability: Abstract

 \section{Abstract}

-A machine-learning strategy for investigating the stability of fluid flow problems is proposed herein. \rbl{The objective is to exploit shallow neural networks for a binary classification task to distinguish between bifurcated and non-bifurcated states.
-The goal is to provide a simple yet robust methodology to find a nonlinear mapping from the parametric space to a bifurcating indicator identifying the region of interest.} The computational procedure is demonstrably robust and does not require parameter tuning.
+A machine-learning strategy for investigating the stability of fluid flow problems is proposed herein.
+The goal is to provide a simple yet robust methodology to find a nonlinear mapping from the parametric space to an indicator representing the probability of observing a bifurcated solution.
+The computational procedure is demonstrably robust and does not require parameter tuning.
 The essential feature of the strategy is that the computational solution of the Navier--Stokes equations is a reliable proxy for laboratory experiments investigating sensitivity to flow parameters.
-The applicability of our bifurcation detection strategy is demonstrated by an investigation of two classical examples of flow instability associated with thermal convection. \rbl{The codes used to generate and process the labelled data are available on {GitHub}.}
+The applicability of our probabilistic bifurcation detection strategy is demonstrated by an investigation of two classical examples of flow instability associated with thermal convection.
+The codes used to generate and process the labelled data are available on GitHub.